Leaders push link between science, technology and government policies

 Hundreds of accounts of world leaders and their institutions, plus 40 organizations and their leaders, were to be demoted.

-The staggering numbers include 129,000 people "facing starvation and staring death in the eyes," while 11.9 million children under five likely will face acute malnutrition in 2023.
+Some 129,000 people are 'facing starvation and staring death in the eyes,' while 11.9 million children under five could face acute malnutrition.